mavidulin/RouteComparison/README.md

 # RouteComparison

-This project is done as a part of master thesis.
+This project is done as a part of a master thesis.

 The purpose of the program is to compare routes (shortest paths) returned from Google and Mapquest services and from locally stored OSM data by using Pgrouting.